Students for Sensible Drug Policy: Psychedelic policy reform

 SSDP provides resources for its members to advocate for psychedelic policy reform, such as psychedelic therapy programs and allowing the research of currently prohibited psychedelic substances by researchers.

 Ending student drug testing

 Students should not have to submit to a drug test at random or to participate in extracurricular activities.

 Global drug policy

 SSDP is a member of the Economic and Social Council and thus a consultant to its functional commissions.
 As such, SSDP has been advocating for policy reform and youth inclusion at the Commission on Narcotic Drugs, including the 2016 Special Session of the UN General Assembly on the World Drug Problem and the High Level Ministerial Segment in 2019.

 SSDP Global Drug Policy and Development Consultant, Orsi Fehér, held the office of Treasurer on the board of the Vienna NGO Committee on Drugs between 2018–2020.

 SSDP's former International Program Coordinator, Jake Agliata, is a co-founder of the Paradigma Youth Coalition.

 The organization also coordinates youth participation in global campaigns such as Support.
 Don't Punish and International Overdose Awareness Day.

+Portugal's drug policy, implemented in 2001, is based on the principle of harm reduction.
+Drug use and possession for personal use are no longer criminal offenses but administrative ones.
+Instead of facing criminal charges, individuals caught with drugs are referred to a Commission for the Dissuasion of Drug Addiction, where they receive a health assessment and may be recommended for treatment.
+Portugal’s drug policy has been successful in reducing drug use and associated harms, including HIV infections and overdose deaths.